Cleburne, Texas: Attractions

-The Johnson County Chisholm Trail Museum is an outdoor museum located in the western part of Cleburne at the site of Wardville, the original county seat of Johnson County, established in 1854.
+Chisholm Trail Outdoor Museum is an outdoor museum located in the western part of Cleburne at the site of Wardville, the original county seat of Johnson County, established in 1854.
 The original courthouse there is the oldest log courthouse in Texas.
 It has a one-room schoolhouse, a jail with the original iron doors from the Wardville jail, a blacksmith shop, an original mule barn, and a restored stagecoach from two early John Wayne movies.
 There is also the Big Bear Native American Museum.
 It was recently named as one of Texas' top 10 open-air museums.

 Other local museums include the Cleburne Railroad Museum and the Layland Museum.

 Cleburne State Park is in a hilly area 12 mi west of the city center.
 It has fishing in Cedar Lake, camping, swimming, and hiking trails.

-Businesses
+Economy

 Major employers include Walmart, which maintains a Supercenter retail outlet and a distribution center.
 Together, those facilities employ 914 workers.
 The Cleburne Independent School District is a major employer with 968 employees.
 Local government is also a major employer, providing 348 jobs, and Johnson County has 598 employees in the city.
 Johns Manville, Texas Resources Harris Methodist Hospital, Greenbrier rail service (operating at the rail yards previously occupied by Burlington Northern Santa Fe), Supreme Corporation of Texas, and Broan-Nutone are among other major private-sector employers.
 A recent natural gas boom has now brought related companies to the district and surrounding areas.

 Fun Town RV, the nation's largest single-location towable RV dealer employs 412 at its corporate headquarters and sales office.

 Education

 The city is served by the Cleburne Independent School District, with Cleburne High School as the only high school.
 The district also maintains an alternative school, the Team School, and Phoenix, which is the disciplinary school.
 The district operates two middle schools for grades 6 though 8: A.D.
-Wheat Middle School and Lowell Smith Middle School.
+Wheat Middle School and Lowell Smith Intermediate School.
 Elementary-level schools serving the Cleburne area are Adams, Coleman, Cooke, Gerard, Irving, Marti. and Santa Fe (kindergarten through grade 5).
 A private school (Cleburne Christian Academy) serving age 4 through grade 12 is also available.

 Hill College's Johnson County Campus is in Cleburne.

 Cleburne High School sports

 Cleburne High School is in UIL district 8-5A.
 Cleburne's most notable sports stadium, the Yellow Jacket Stadium is nicknamed "the Rock".
 It is primarily made of stone and was constructed by the Public Works Administration workers in 1934.
 Football and soccer are played on this field.

-Cleburne High School fields teams in the following sports: